wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-community-partner-build-up-labs.md

 * [Tech Labs](https://techlabs.studio/) - Building profitable internet products
 * [Raiz](https://www.raiz.farm/) - Urban vertical farming

-## What are the most important factors startup founders should consider when considering an incubator/accelerator program?
+## What Are the Most Important Factors Startup Founders Should Consider When Considering an Incubator/Accelerator Program?

 Validate how well you and the incubator fit together.
 It’s not that there are bad incubators (those usually don’t survive long), so the important factor to validate for fit can be, culture and mindset, resources and network provided, access to markets, specific expertise, right for your stage of development.